darkriszty/MarkdownTablePrettify-VSCodeExt/README.md

 ## Extension Settings

 The extension is available for markdown language mode.
-It can either prettify a selected table (`Format Selection`) or the entire document (`Format Document`).
+It can either prettify a selection (`Format Selection`) or the entire document (`Format Document`).
-A VSCode command called `Prettify markdown tables` is also available to format format the currently opened document.
+A VSCode command called `Prettify markdown tables` is also available to format the currently opened document.

 Configurable settings:
 - The maximum texth length of a selection/entire document to consider for formatting.
 Defaults to 1M chars.
 There is no limit when running from the command line.